wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 NOTE: {{!RFC8842}} defines that the offerer must insert an SDP "setup" attribute with an "actpass" attribute value.
 However, the WHIP client will always communicate with a Media Server that is expected to support the DTLS server role, in which case the client might choose to only implement support for the DTLS client role.

-Tricke ICE and ICE restarts support is OPTIONAL for both the WHIP clients and Media Servers as explained in section 4.1.
+Trickle ICE and ICE restarts support is OPTIONAL for both the WHIP clients and Media Servers as explained in section 4.1.

 ## Load balancing and redirections